dtmcdona/DM_Tasklist/README.md

 sequences and it streams screen data to the React.js frontend project (DM_React)

 To run this project via uvicorn you will need to install the following:
-1. Navigate to app/core/resources and make these directories: "images" and "screenshot"
+1. Navigate to app/core/resources and make these directories: "images", "screen_data" and "screenshot"
 2. Create a new virtual environment and install requirements.txt
 3. Run fast_api_taskboard in a docker container or run fast_api_automation on host